 A resume is a description of your skills and abilities and is a huge deciding factor for your selection.
 If the resume is too short, then try to beef it up by adding other non-work experiences such as volunteering or church activities.
 This will show you how productive you are in person.

 13. Show that you are a team player:

-Every organisation needs a team player, this is the best chance to show that.
-Also add specialised skills that you have so as to impress the employer.
+Every organization needs a team player, this is the best chance to show that.
+Also, add specialized skills that you have so as to impress the employer.
 If a resume is too short, the employer might think that you do not have the relevant experience and qualifications to apply for the job.

 14. Making it too long:

 Another problem is making the CV too long.
 If it’s way too long, the recruiter will not show any interest in reading it or have a good impression of you.
 Yes, you have to mention what you have been doing all this while and all the experiences you’ve had but don’t make it so long that people won’t have the time to read it.

 15. Omit irrelevant information: